 Florida bridge collapse victims include FIU college student and five others

-Six people were killed after a newly-constructed pedestrian bridge collapsed Thursday at Florida International University in Miami.
+A newly-constructed pedestrian bridge collapsed Thursday at Florida International University in Miami -- with six people losing their lives.

-The Miami-Dade Police Department has confirmed the names of five victims as of Sunday.
-A sixth person was named by his widow on social media.
+The Miami-Dade Police Department has confirmed the names of six victims as of Sunday night.

 Read on for a look at the victims involved in the deadly incident.